kinggra1/InceptionMeals/README.md

 It is also possible to run the classifier on a single image.
 Instead of the '-t' option, use `-i <filename>`

+By default, the output for a test folder ('-t') will contain the summary results as specified in the project guidelines, and the output for a single image ('-i') will output the labels determined for that image.
 To see a more detailed output containing the confidence scores, predicted, and actual classes on every image, use the `-v True` option.

 Here is the complete list of command line arguments: